 Why Your HVAC Site’s Header Matters in SEO

 Your company’s website header is located at the top of each page of your site and provides useful information and navigation options.
 The header is where your location and contact information can be found as well as site navigation tools and your company’s logo.
 This section also provides Google and other search engines with helpful information concerning your company’s location, page subject, and other vital information about your website.
-Although website templates may provide a fluid header for your website, these cookie cutter sections do not deliver the detailed coding that helps Google index your information efficiently.
-For best results, use schema coding within the header to deliver easy to read details to crawlers which can help boost your SERP rankings.
+Although website templates may provide a fluid header for your website, these cookie-cutter sections do not deliver the detailed coding that helps Google index your information efficiently.
+For best results, use schema coding within the header to deliver easy-to-read details to crawlers which can help boost your SERP rankings.

 Effective HVAC Title Tags

 Like other metadata, the title tag is present to give Googlebot crawlers an accurate idea of your page’s content.
 These titles are 50-60 characters and appear as the clickable title for each search result on a SERP listing.
 Each page of your HVAC website should have a unique title tag that includes at least one keyword and clearly presents the subject matter.
-Optimally, the title tag includes a primary keyword, secondary keyword, and the brand name or location tag.
+Optimally, the title tag includes a primary keyword, a secondary keyword, and the brand name or location tag.
 This helps ensure that Google indexes effectively for your keywords and your location or business name.
-Calverley Service Experts found themselves in the ranking for this Google search, possible party due to the SEO factors in the title tag.
+Calverley Service Experts found themselves in the ranking for this Google search, possibly partly due to the SEO factors in the title tag.

 HVAC Meta Descriptions That Work